Scientific Abstracts

 - SGIM schedules accepted submissions based on the results of the peer review process.
 The highest-rated submissions are scheduled for oral presentations, followed by those rated highly enough for poster presentations.

-- We recommend selecting "no preference" to increase the likelihood of your submission being accepted.
+- We recommend stipulating "no preference" to increase the likelihood of your submission being accepted.

-- If you select "oral presentation only" and your submission is ranked only high enough for a poster presentation, you will receive a rejection notification.
+- If you stipulate "oral presentation only" and your submission is ranked only high enough for a poster presentation, you will receive a rejection notification.

 - Submissions funded through direct commercial support should select "poster only" as their choice, as poster sessions do not offer CME credit hours.